hazimehh/Personal-web-page/content/publication/axiomatic.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Axiomatic Analysis of Smoothing Methods in Language Models for Pseudo-Relevance Feedback" publication_short = ""
+publication = "The ACM SIGIR International Conference on the Theory of Information Retrieval (ICTIR)" publication_short = ""

 # Abstract and optional shortened version.